akka/akka/docs/src/main/paradox/java/http/server-side-https-support.md

 and either setting it as the default one to be used by all servers started by the given `Http` extension or passing it in explicitly when binding the server.

-The below example shows how setting up HTTPS works when using the `akka.http.javadsl.server.HttpApp` convenience class.
+The below example shows how setting up HTTPS works.
 Firstly you will create and configure an instance of `akka.http.javadsl.HttpsConnectionContext` :

 @@snip [SimpleServerApp.java](../../../../../../akka-http-tests/src/main/java/akka/http/javadsl/server/examples/simple/SimpleServerApp.java) { #https-http-config }